sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Expect Column Values To Be In Between
 +++++++

-Below is a sample workflow which contains **ExpectColumnValuesToBeInBetween processor** in Fire Insights.
+Below is a sample workflow which contains **ExpectColumnValuesToBeInBetween processor** in Sparkflows.
 It demonstrates the usage of ExpectColumnValuesToBeInBetween node to validate whether the selected column values fall between the specified minimum and maximum values (both values inclusive).

 It does the following processing of data: